 Baked Turkey, Cranberry and Brie Quesadillas

 These oven-baked quesadillas are super simple to make and a great way to use up leftover turkey from your holiday dinner.
-We've given the turkey and cranberry sauce a whole new flavor profile by adding fresh cilantro, scallions, jalapeño peppers and a duo of flavorful cheeses.
+We've given the turkey and cranberry sauce a whole new flavor profile by adding fresh cilantro, scallions, jalapeño peppers and the creamy, rich goodness of brie.

 - 1 tablespoon butter

 - 1 or 2 jalapeño peppers, seeded and finely chopped

 - 3/4 to 1 cup cranberry sauce, brought to room temperature

 - 8 ounces brie, brought to room temperature

 - 1/2 cup fresh cilantro leaves, loosely packed

 Heat the butter in a large nonstick pan over medium heat.
 Add the scallions and jalapeños and sauté until slightly softened, about 1-1/2 minutes.
 Add the turkey and cook, stirring frequently for another minute, just until the turkey is warmed through.